Fostering

 Hand rearing pups:

-Hand rearing pups is the most time consuming but rewarding job you could undertake as a fosterer.
+Hand rearing pups is time consuming but the most rewarding job you could undertake as a foster.
 Newborn pups need to be fed every 2 hours, this includes through the night so it can also become a very exhausting experience.
-For the first few weeks of their lives they cannot urinate or defecate on their own ( mum would normally stimulate them by licking), we mimic this using cotton wool to encourage them to go to the toilet.
-Any fosterer considering hand rearing needs to not only have the time to put into the pups but also be able to nurture them as they grow.
+For the first few weeks of their lives they cannot urinate or defecate on their own.
+Mmum would normally stimulate them by licking, we mimic this using cotton wool to encourage them to go to the toilet.
+Any foster considering hand rearing needs to not only have the time to put into the pups but also be able to nurture them as they grow.

-If you haven’t been put off by any of the above and you believe you fit the bill then please do get in touch, you can call us on Liverpool 0151 931 1604, Wales 01286 88-0808 or email foster@freshfields.org.uk
+If you haven’t been put off by any of the above and you believe you fit the bill then please do get in touch, email foster@freshfields.org.uk

 Thank You